SKIP TO COURSE REQUIREMENTS

 Should a student who is admitted to the certificate program not be able to start the program and register for courses, they will be able to retain their accepted status for up to a year; students in this situation should consult with the Certificate Program Director.
 Students who have been admitted but do not register for courses for more than a year without consulting with the Certificate Program Director, will be dropped from active status and will need to reapply to the program.

-Similarly, students who started the program and are in good academic standing, but who have not registered for courses for two semesters, must reapply to the program.
-If readmitted, students are required to satisfy the degree requirements in force at the time of readmission, if those requirements differ from those in force at the time of original admission.
+Similarly, students who started the program and are in good academic standing, but who have not registered for a year, must reapply to the program.
+If readmitted, students are required to satisfy the program requirements in force at the time of readmission, if those requirements differ from those in force at the time of original admission.

 Time to Completion

-The Adult Education graduate certificate program allows students to complete their certificate program within three semesters.
-However, students may take up to two years from the first semester of graduate study to complete their program certificate requirements.
+The Adult Education graduate certificate program allows students to complete their certificate within three semesters.
+However, students may take up to five years from the semester of admission to fulfill their program certificate requirements.

-Please note that ADED 620: Introduction to Adult Education with Emphasis on Adult Literacy is a prerequisite and must be taken before any of the other courses.
 Students who are admitted into the certificate program, and who have a background in this area of work, may consult with their advisor to explore completing the program within two semesters; this could mean taking ADED 620 alongside ADED 640, followed by ADED 660 alongside ADED 690.
-Please note that taking ADED 640 together with ADED 660 is not allowed.
-Finally, ADED 640: Techniques and Approaches to Teaching Adults must be taken before enrolling in the Field Experience course.
+Finally, with the exception of the ADED 690 field experience, which should be completed in the final semester of the program, the initial courses can be completed in any order.

+Additionally, students in this program have the right to request a leave of absence for unforeseen personal reasons by submitting a written request to the College of Individualized Studies.
 An extension of the time limit may be requested by writing to the Graduate Certificate Program Director.
-Such requests must be received prior to the expiration of the time limit.
-Requests for extensions should include:
+Such requests must be received before the expiration of the time limit and should include:

-• A summary of the student's plan to the certificate requirements.
+- A summary of the student's plan to complete the certificate requirements.

 Adult Education Courses (14 credits)